Case Study

 Establishing black-dominant branding to stand apart from competitors’ bright, white-heavy packaging

-Refining the original illustrated mascot into a mandala-inspired logo with greater balance and clarity
+Refining the original illustrated mascot into a geometric logo with greater balance and clarity

-Introducing metallic accents to add depth and shelf impact
+Introducing metallic labels with revealed accents to add depth and shelf impact

 Designing a custom “Made in Hawaii” insignia to emphasize their edge over imported products

-Creating a flavor-forward color system that scales fluidly across SKUs
+Creating a flavor-forward color system that scales fluidly across products

 Implementation and Brand System